GariestGary/Unity-Toolbox/README.md

 Message system allows you to reduce code cohesion by subscribing to messages and sending them.

+To create message with parameters, just create class, derived from `Message` class, and write public parameters you want.
+To subscribe to a message call one of following methods:

+`Messager.Subscribe<T>(Action<T> next)`

+`Messager.Subscribe(Type type, Action next)`

-All messages contains in `Message` enum, to add new line in this enum with desired name.
-To subscribe to a message call `Messager.Subscribe(Message id, Action<object> next)`, where `id` is an desired message you want to subscribe, `next` is an action that invokes when message received.
+where `T` and `type` is an desired message class you want to subscribe, `next` is an parameterized action that invokes when message received.

-To send additional data with a message, simply pass it after the message ID and cast it to the desired type in the callback method.
+To send additional data with a message, simply pass it with message class public parameters:

 ### Example
 ```C#